MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/custom.md

 ![](custom-images/landscape-uwp.png "Sample UWP Application Landscape Screenshot")

 The number of columns in each row depends on the photo size, the screen width, and the number of pixels per device-independent unit.
 The [`Image`](xref:Xamarin.Forms.Image) elements asynchronously load the photos, and therefore the `WrapLayout` class will receive frequent calls to its [`LayoutChildren`](xref:Xamarin.Forms.Layout.LayoutChildren(System.Double,System.Double,System.Double,System.Double)) method as each `Image` element receives a new size based on the loaded photo.

-## Summary

-This article explained how to write a custom layout class, and demonstrated an orientation-sensitive `WrapLayout` class that arranges its children horizontally across the page, and then wraps the display of subsequent children to additional rows.

 ## Related Links